 Kids these days are sophisticated “technology natives.”
-Shift Health knows this, and is leveraging youth’s comfort with technology to create a youth-friendly interactive psychosocial screening tool.
+Tickit Health (formerly known as Shift Health) knows this, and is leveraging youth’s comfort with technology to create a youth-friendly interactive psychosocial screening tool.

 The TickiT platform is improving patient outcomes and satisfaction by getting to the heart of their story.
 Even before seeing a clinician and focusing on the reason for a visit, this secure digital platform is increasing engagement and delivering a more accurate portrait of the patient.